sharmalab/MEDIator/README.md

      java -Djava.net.preferIPv4Stack=true -classpath lib/mediator-core-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.mediator.core.MEDIatorEngine

 You may extend or leverage the exposed APIs.
-To begin with, you may consume the MEDIator RESTful APIs through a REST client such as the Postman plugin of the Chrome browser.
+To begin with, you may consume the MEDIator RESTful APIs through a REST client such as the Postman plugin of the Chrome browser or test with the Python client included in the mediator-client package.

+MEDIator, by default, runs on port 8040, that can be changed by changing the REST_PORT constant in the CommonConstants class.

 The implementation of the RESTful invocations can be found at TciaReplicaSetManager.